johnno1962/InjectionIII/README.md

 app is performed.
 This has two limitations.
 The instance needs to be "seen" by a reference to a reference to a reference from an initial set of seed instances e.g. appDelegate, rootViewController.
-Secondly, technically this is ambitious and can crash for some app states.
+Secondly, technically this is ambitious and can crash for some app states or if you use `unowned` properties.
 If you encounter this, provide a value for the environment variable **INJECTION_SWEEP_DETAIL** and, as it sweeps it will print the type name of the object about to be swept.
 If you see a crash, from version 3.2.2 you can exclude the type shown just before the crash using the **INJECTION_SWEEP_EXCLUDE** environment variable (which can be a regular expression).

-**INJECTION_OF_GENERICS** It is possible to inject the methods of generic classes but this requires a "sweep" of live objects to find the specializations in use so the feature has been made opt-in.
+**INJECTION_OF_GENERICS** It is possible to inject the methods of generic classes but this requires a "sweep" of live objects to find the specializations in use (as they each have their own vtables) so the feature has been made opt-in.
-**INJECTION_UNHIDE** Allows users to opt-into the lecacy processing of defualt arguments symbols using the "unhide" which may be required for larger projects.
+**INJECTION_UNHIDE** Allows users to opt-into the legacy processing of defualt arguments symbols using the "unhide" which may be required for larger projects.
+Otherwise it will still occur "on demand".

 As the application is now released with debug information, if you experience a crash inside the Injection.bundle use the following command to clone the InjectionIII